About

 • eggs – helps provide the cheesecake with structure when baking.

-• pumpkin spice – you can use store bought or make homemade using this recipe.
+• pumpkin spice – you can use store bought or make homemade pumpkin pie spice.

 • flour – Adding flour to the cheesecake can help keep the cheesecake from cracking and aides in the structure of the cake, getting you a cleaner slice.
 A 1:1 gluten free baking flour can be used.